MGH CASI Early Career Pilot Awards

 PROJECT START UP REQUIREMENTS

-2. Awardees must provide a recipient fund to received award
+Awardees must provide a recipient MGB fund (e.g. Internal Award Grant ID) to receive the award funds.

 PROGRESS REPORT REQUIREMENTS

 Awardees are required to provide a progress report 12 months after their notice of award.
-Reporting requirements will be communicated by the sponsor.
+Reporting requirements will be communicated by the sponsor (CASI).